How to AirDrop Photos from iPhone to iPhone/iPad?

 Backup Photos on Source iPhone

-1. Launch AOMEI MBackupper > Connect your source iPhone to computer via USB cable > Tap “Trust” on the home screen to give your computer access to your iPhone.
+1. Launch AOMEI MBackupper > Connect your source iPhone to computer via USB cable > Enter passcode on iPhone screen when asked.

 2. Click Custom Backup > Click Photos to choose the pictures you want to transfer > Click OK to confirm.